-The Self-help Clinic is located on the Lower Level of the courthouse and is available to income eligible litigants on a first-come-first-serve basis.
-It is open from 9 a.m. to 2 p.m. on Tuesdays and Thursdays.
-Please sign-in by noon.
-The third Wednesday of every month the Clinic is open from 9-11 for Spanish speaking litigants.
+The Self-Help Law Center is located on the Lower Level of the courthouse and is available to income eligible litigants on a first-come-first-serve basis.

 The co-parenting seminar is ordered by the court in all contested custody/access cases.
 The seminar is 6 hours in length and covers the impact of conflict on children and strategies for parents to communicate and make decision together on behalf of their children.
 Emphasis is placed on creating age appropriate parenting plans and preparation for mediation.

-This initial conference (or scheduling conference) is set and held after the initial complaint is answered.
-The purpose is to define the issues, clarify expectations, and impose a timeline by setting court dates for concluding the case.
+A Status / Scheduling Conference is set immediately upon the filing of a family case.
+These conferences are generally held approximately forty-five (45) days after the date of filing, hopefully giving sufficient time for the Defendant(s) to be served and possibly answer the complaint.
+The purpose of the Scheduling Conference is to define the issues, clarify expectations, set dates, and impose a timeline for concluding the case.
 The Court may order services to support settlement.

-Supervised Visitation and Monitored Exchange centers are offered to provide a safe environment for children to have parental contact or to transfer between parents.
+Supervised Visitation and Monitored Exchange centers are offered to provide a safe environment for children to have parental contact, therapeutic services and/or to transfer between parents.

 The Mental Health Association operates a Supervised Visitation and Monitored Transfer Center:

 One-hour supervised visits or monitored transfers may be scheduled after intake interviews are complete.
 Therapeutic Supervised Visits, Family Therapy, or Parent Coaching may also be offered.
 Fees are on a sliding scale.
 Call 301-663-0011 or go to the for additional details, including days and hours of availability.